CHNZYX/Auto_Simulated_Universe/README_ENG.md

 **Running Automation**

-Position your character near the Simulated Universe entrance (F-key interaction prompt).

-Click the "Run" button.
+Click the "运行" button.

 Important!!!
 Once you start running/calibrating, do not move the game window!
 If you need to move it, please stop the automation first!

 **TIPS:**

-Press F8 or the "Stop" button to halt the process.
+Press F8 or the "停止" button to halt the process.

-"Visible" checkbox toggles the visibility of the command-line window.
+"显隐" checkbox toggles the visibility of the command-line window.
 It's hidden by default.

-Debug Mode: If you don't want the simulation to exit after getting lost, enable Debug Mode.
+调试模式: If you don't want the simulation to exit after getting lost, enable 调试模式.

-If you want the simulation to continue after completing 34 rounds, enable Debug Mode.
+If you want the simulation to continue after completing 34 rounds, enable 调试模式.

-Speed Mode: Checkmark indicates only the last enemy on each floor will be attacked.
+速通模式: Checkmark indicates only the last enemy on each floor will be attacked.
 Hyphen indicates that Speed Mode is combined with this option.

-The "Update Map" button is located at the bottom left corner (updates the map, not the main program).

-Recording Map instructions are provided in the following section.

 Recommended minimal graphics settings: